The knowledge base and answers to technical questions can be found in the Instant Help.

 eBlocker GmbH is the responsibility of the insolvency administrator and will probably be liquidated soon.

 You’ll get all updates of the Open Source project for free, just like everyone else.
 However, we recommend that you switch to the Open Source license so that you have all features included.

 No, unfortunately not.
 We only operate the Open Source project for the continuation of the technology and have not taken over any (warranty) contracts of the discontinued eBlocker GmbH.
-We do not produce any devices and unfortunately cannot help with claims arising from contracts with the GmbH.
+We do not produce any devices and unfortunately cannot help with claims arising from contracts with the eBlocker GmbH.
 This is the sole responsibility of the insolvency administrator of eBlocker GmbH.

-We have started a new forum where users help each other.
+There is a forum where users help each other.
 Unfortunately we cannot offer individual support with the Open Source project.
 Furthermore, you can find the technical FAQs of the eBlocker GmbH here, which answer all known technical questions.

 Pi Hole is based on DNS blocking for the entire home network and is a great solution if DNS blocking is sufficient and all users in the network are happy with the choice of blockers.